Reporting Absences

 • Not taking holidays during school term-time.

 Ashby School fully believes that leave of absence during term time should be avoided as it can have a damaging effect on a student’s education.
 However, we do recognise that on occasions there may be extenuating or compassionate reasons that justify such leave.
-Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
-Headteachers should determine the number of school days a child can be away from school, if the leave is granted.
+Headteachers may not grant any leave of absence during term time unless there are truly exceptional circumstances.